weewx-extensions/pushover/README.md

     notifier = PushOver

     # Configuration data for the notification provider.
+    # The value of this section name must match the value of the 'notifier =' option.
     [[PushOver]]
         # The extension (service) to use.
         extension = user.pushover.PushOver